 8. NDash

-NDash takes a two-in-one approach, combining welcome and onboarding functions.
+NDash takes a two-in-one approach, combining welcome and onboarding process.

 What we liked: